Kethen/samsung-exynos8890-ubuntu-touch/README.md

 ### Merge requests that were worked around
 - Sensorfw lightsensor https://gitlab.com/ubports/development/core/packaging/sensorfw/-/merge_requests/8

-	a binary patch is applied on /vendor/lib64/sensors.sensorhub.so for now, while an alternative fix could likely be applied on android_hardware_samsung/hidl/sensors/1.0/Sensors.cpp; type 65598 is used for lightsensor, type 5 is used for "uncalibrated light sensor", while the uncalibrated lightsensor is never activated by sensorfw
+	a binary patch is applied on /vendor/lib64/sensors.sensorhub.so for now, while an alternative fix could likely be applied on android_hardware_samsung/hidl/sensors/1.0/Sensors.cpp; ootb type 65598 is used for lightsensor, type 5 is used for "uncalibrated lightsensor", at least according to symbols available in the vendor blob

 ### Changes made to recovery
 - https://github.com/Kethen/halium_bootable_recovery/tree/halium-11.0-s7